magaal/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-redhat.md

 	ms.author="mingzhan"/>

-# Prepare a RedHat-based Virtual Machine for Azure
+# Prepare a Red Hat-based Virtual Machine Image for Azure
 In this article, you will learn how to prepare a Red Hat Enterprise Linux (RHEL) Virtual Machine for for use in Azure.
 Versions of RHEL covered in this article are 6.6, 6.7, 7.0 and 7.1 and hypervisors for preparation covered in this article are Hyper-V, KVM and VMWare.